Post–World War II Sherman tanks: Civilian variants

 After World War II, demilitarized Shermans were widely available and relatively cheap.
 Many were heavily modified for use in the construction, forestry, and mining industries.
 Often, the turret and upper hull were completely removed and replaced with whatever equipment was required for the vehicle's new role.

 The Finning Tank Drill, a rock drill used in logging road construction, was produced for many years in British Columbia, with the models M32F and M40F using Sherman chassis.
 The M32F utilized the standard M4 VVSS suspension while the M40F used the HVSS system.
 The earlier M4 tank drill used the M4 High Speed Tractor as a carrier.
 Traxxon also produced a similar machine using the HVSS suspension.
 Also built and used in British Columbia was the Madill 071 minitower yarder.
 This was a Sherman undercarriage, either original or a new mild steel copy, with a 45 ft tower and 3 working cable drums mounted on top built for cable logging.

-A Canadian company, Morpac Industries, Inc., still produces heavy-duty, off-road load carriers based on Sherman components.
-These vehicles are used in the construction of electricity transmission lines in remote areas.
+A Canadian company, Morpac Industries, Inc., produced heavy-duty, off-road load carriers based on Sherman components up until the late 2010s.
+These vehicles were used in the construction of electricity transmission lines in remote areas.

 In 1947 Vickers produced the Shervick which was a Sherman chassis converted into a heavy tractor.
 It was designed for clearing land for peanut farming in Tanganyika.